NodeppOfficial/nodepp-nginx/README.md

 # NODEPP-NGINX

-A lightweight and straightforward reverse proxy built using [NodePP](https://github.com/NodeppOfficial/nodepp).
-This project provides a simple way to route incoming requests to different backend servers.
+Simplify your network with NodePP!
+This project offers a lightweight and straightforward reverse proxy crafted with [NodePP](https://github.com/NodeppOfficial/nodepp), an asynchronous and event-driven C++ framework.
+It provides an easy solution for directing incoming traffic to your various backend services.

 ## Dependencies
 ```bash